irvingruan/Scrapbook/README.md

 ## Legal

-Scrapbook is Copyright (c) 2012 Irving Ruan and is BSD licensed.
+Scrapbook is Copyright (c) 2012 Irving Ruan and BSD licensed.
 The full text of the license can be found in LICENSE.